salipshitz/ucos/README.md

 ```
 Username:
 ```
-The default user name is 'root', if this doesn't work check what global username is equal to
+The default user name is 'root', if this doesn't work check what global username is equal to in the config file

 Then after that you will see